 In 1863, President Lincoln followed suit for the United States.

 In 1939, Franklin D. Roosevelt set Thanksgiving as the fourth Thursday in November.

-Thanksgiving is not just an American thing.
-It is a Christian thing.
+Thanksgiving is not just an American holiday.
+It is a Christian holiday.